iaine/design/audio/time.md

 ### Logical

-This time comes from the various time ontologies designed to support the calcualtions of time.
+This time comes from the various time ontologies designed to support the calculations of time.

 ### Human